makersacademy/chitter-challenge/README.md

 ## Future improvements

-Future improvements would mainly revolve around the user interface and improved design of the application.

-I would also plan to implement password and account recovery using email tokens and potentially the Mailgun API.
+Future improvements would mainly revolve around the user interface and improved design of the application as well as password and account recovery using tokens emailed to the user.

 ## Screenshots